 In particular it was his showing against the Dodgers in the NLDS which turned heads as he out classed LA Dodgers pitcher Clayton Kershaw as he struck out 13 times, allowed five hits and walked only one.
 While the talk of the town was deGrom outclassing Kershaw, he couldn’t produce a miracle and the Mets lost the World Series to the Kansas City Royals.

 The following year saw the Mets appear in the 2016 National League Wildcard Series with a defeat to the San Francisco Giants, which has been their most recent playoff showing. deGrom still produced strong performances winning the Cy Young Award in the 2018 and 2019 seasons.

 The Mets ended the 2020 season in fourth place sharing with the Washington Nationals as they won 26 games (they only played 60 games due to a shortened season because of COVID-19).

-If you are a fan of the New York Mets then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the New York Mets have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the New York Mets, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
+Do the Mets have the star power to make it all the way to the playoffs and win the World Series in 2021?

 The New York Mets couldn’t have asked for a better start as they won their opening game against the Atlanta Braves but were also valued at +2000 to make it to the World Series on July 24.